kmahendra999/90DaysOfDevOps/day09/tasks.md

 bash
 Copy code
-''git config --global user.name "Your Name"''
+'''git config --global user.name "Your Name"'''
-''git config --global user.email "your.email@example.com"''
+'''git config --global user.email "your.email@example.com"'''
 Replace "Your Name" with your actual name and "your.email@example.com" with your actual email address.
 This configuration is applied globally, meaning it will be used for all your Git repositories on the current machine.